theoludwig/theoludwig/posts/git-ultimate-guide.md

 # Merge a branch into the current branch
 git merge <branch>

+# Note: Merge creates a "Merge commit" when the base branch and the branch to merge have diverged (they have different commits).

+# To avoid creating a "Merge commit", we can use rebase instead of merge.
+git rebase --interactive <branch-to-rebase-on>

 # Combine multiple commits of a branch into one for a merge
 git merge --squash <branch>